Gluten-Free Chocolate Cake Donuts

 Prepare to be amazed by how easy it is to make donuts from scratch!
 Here’s how you can make your own perfect gluten-free chocolate donuts, plus the glaze, in under 30 minutes:

-Make the Donut Batter: First, combine the dry ingredients, including the flour and cocoa powder, in a large bowl.
-Add the wet ingredients into the bowl with the flour mixture.
+• Make the Donut Batter: First, combine the dry ingredients, including the flour and cocoa powder, in a large bowl.
+Add the wet ingredients to the bowl with the flour mixture.
 Whisk until you have a smooth batter.

 Can I Make These Without a Donut Pan?